 You can lose only what you invest in it plus any additional debt beyond your investment.

-Personal assets such as cars and homes cannot be taken from you to cover debts of the business even if they are co-owned with members of your LLC.
+Personal assets such as cars and homes cannot be taken from you to cover business debts, even if they are co-owned by members of your LLC.

 What Protection LLC Offers?

-Limited liability protection means personal assets are protected from the company's debts and liabilities.
-This means that if an LLC fails to pay a debt, its owner's personal assets may be safe.
+Limited liability is the protection an LLC offers.
+It means personal assets are protected from the company's debts and liabilities.

-The most popular type of personal liability protection for owners is personal, limited liability protection which limits personal asset exposure to debts and claims against the company.
+The most popular type of personal liability protection for owners is personal limited liability protection, which limits personal asset exposure to business debts and claims against the company.

 LLC's debts are usually not personal debts of its owners.

-Suppose an owner is personally liable for the company's debt.
-In that case, it means that they are financially responsible for paying off any creditor or claimant who successfully sues them for money damages.
+Suppose an owner can be held personally liable for the company's debt.
+In that case, they are financially responsible for paying off any creditor or claimant who successfully sues them for monetary damages.

+On the other hand, a One-Person Company may be suitable for a sole proprietor seeking to reduce personal risk.
 Members cannot be held responsible for LLC debts with their personal property (unless used to secure the debt).
-Asset protection is a common reason business owners choose to form LLCs.

 Although limited liability companies generally protect their LLC members/owners from liability risks, you can be held personally liable for the following:

-- Actions that arise out of an individual owner's negligence in managing their role within the LLC may not protect its owner from being held personally responsible for a negligent act that results in injury or damages to another person.
+- Actions arising from an individual owner's negligence in managing their role within the LLC may not protect the owner from being held personally responsible for a negligent act that results in injury or damages to another person.

 - The LLC can be sued in place of its owner when personal injury or property damage occurs because the business failed to maintain adequate insurance coverage for accidents that may occur while conducting business operations.

-- If you do not properly manage your LLC's finances and activities, such as using company funds for personal use or having no personal bank accounts (piercing the corporate veil).
+- If you need to properly manage your LLC's finances and activities, such as using company funds for personal use or having no personal bank accounts (piercing the corporate veil).

-- If any legal issues arise in connection with a lawsuit or other action against the LLC owner personally (as opposed to his/her interest in the limited liability company), it is important that an attorney familiar with the state law be consulted.
+- Suppose any legal issues arise with a lawsuit or other action against the LLC owner personally (as opposed to their interest in the LLC).
+In that case, an attorney familiar with the state law must be consulted.

-- The LLC's owner can also be held personally liable for violating anti-discrimination and other employment regulations after transferring operations to a new employee who subsequently violates these rules if the company fails to take action once it is made aware of their violation.
+- The LLC's owner can also be held personally liable for violating anti-discrimination and other employment regulations after transferring operations to a new employee who violates these rules if the company fails to take action once it is aware of its violation.

 Does LLC Include Liability Insurance?

-General liability insurance is for businesses that operate in public.
-Business owners can purchase commercial insurance to protect their organizations against LLC's liability claims.
+An LLC does not include liability insurance.
+Members should avail of an insurance policy.
+Business owners can purchase commercial insurance to protect their organizations against LLC liability claims.

 Does a Single-Member LLC Provide Liability Protection?

-Single-member LLCs protect their owners against personal liability in most cases, except when the owner is personally responsible for physical damage or harm to a third party.
+A single-member LLC provides liability protection to its owner, except when the owner is personally responsible for physical damage or harm to a third party.

-Corporate formalities differ from sole proprietorships and partnerships, so you must seek legal advice if you have questions about the business debts.
+Corporate formalities differ from sole proprietorship and partnerships, so you must seek legal advice if you have questions about the business debts.